European Council on Tolerance and Reconciliation

 The European Council on Tolerance and Reconciliation (also ECTR) is a non-governmental organization that was established in Paris, France on 7 October 2008 to monitor tolerance in Europe.
-The Chairman of the council is former British Prime Minister Tony Blair (until 2013 - former President of Poland Aleksander Kwaśniewski), and the President of the council is Viatcheslav Moshe Kantor.
-Sebastian Kurz, former chancellor of Austria joined the European Council on Tolerance and Reconciliation according to his twitter account Jan.9th,2022 He will be Co- Chairman of The ECTR.
+The chairman of the council is former British Prime Minister Tony Blair (until 2013 - former President of Poland Aleksander Kwaśniewski), and the President of the council is Viatcheslav Moshe Kantor.
+Sebastian Kurz, former chancellor of Austria, joined the council as a co-chairman in January 2022.

-Objectives and Members
+Objectives and members

-As a tolerance watchdog, the ECTR prepares practical recommendations to governments and international organisations on improving interreligious and interethnic relations on the continent.
-The council is focused on fighting xenophobia, antisemitism and racial discrimination in the modern world.
+The ECTR prepares practical recommendations for governments and international organisations to improve interreligious and interethnic relations in Europe.
+The council is focused on fighting xenophobia, antisemitism, and racial discrimination in the modern world.

-The ECTR includes such notable political and public figures as:
+The ECTR includes members such as: